Web Tips & Articles

 The speed at which websites download from the Internet is dependent on the following factors:

 - Design of the web page - number of graphics and their size, use of frames and tables, responsive design

 - Whether or not you have ever accessed the site before.
 If you have accessed it recently, the files may be in your cache and the site will load more quickly the second and subsequent times.

 - How full your web browser cache is - you may need to clear your cache if you've set it to only reserve a small amount of space.

 - The size of your network buffer - most overlooked setting, have your IT staff review the settings.

 - How fragmented the data on your hard drive is - you may need to run a defrag program.

 - The number of programs you have running simultaneously while downloading.
 Running multiple programs hogs valuable RAM space.

 - Cookies should be cleared regularly (bi-weekly or monthly) to help reduce the load on your browser thus slowing down your performance.

 - Access speed on the server where the site is hosted - if the site is hosted on a busy server, it may slow down access speed.

 - How much traffic there is to the site at the same time you are trying to access it.

 - The load on the overall network at your ISP - how busy it is.

 Any or all of the above can slow download time.
 Web designers only have control over the first two items!

-Limitations of your computer
+Limitations of Your Computer

 There are also other ways you can improve your speeds, here are a few: